tasosalvas/spdiu/doc/about.md

 - I can make **no promises of frequent updates**, but I hope to develop and maintain this code in a way that allows the user to adapt to future changes in the games through configuration

-SPDIU is _published_ more with the intention to be educational than to achieve any specific function.
+SpdIU is _published_ more with the intention to be educational than to achieve any specific function.
 Following that:

 - **Form** matters.
 For this project it's more important to do it properly than to get the thing to work at all.
 This includes complying with FOSS standards and following best practices for any tools involved
 - **Readability** is a primary goal.
 This includes having a structure that can be easily reasoned about, but also allows a user peeking into the source to quickly audit the part they're interested in without digging into layers of architecture